Idealisconsulting/odoo_sentry/odoo_sentry/README.rst

                             *critical*.
 It is recommended to have this set to at least *warn*, to avoid spamming yourself with Sentry events.

+sentry_environment          Environment, in which Odoo is running, eg. *staging*, *production*.

+sentry_auto_log_stacks      Whether Raven automatically log frame stacks (including locals) for   *False*
+                            all calls as it would for exceptions.

 sentry_odoo_dir             Absolute path to your Odoo installation directory.
-This is optional   *''*
+This is optional
                             and will only be used to extract the Odoo Git commit, which will be sent to Sentry, to allow to distinguish between Odoo updates.
 ==========================  ====================================================================  ==================